 All my life I've been following a thread.
 I can't describe the thread, but it's always been there - pulling me away from dysfunctional environments, pushing me forward, towards a deeper engagement with the mystery of things.

 I travelled, I taught, I studied; I rebelled, I conformed; I got sick, I got well.
 But always, at the heart of it, the mystery of being a small human in a vast, interpenetrating world.

 I've lived and worked in England, Scotland, Switzerland, Italy, India and Australia.
 I studied art St Martins School of Art, London, and later did a degree in Indian Art & Architecture, carrying out field work in South India at three sacred sites, as well as researching a dissertation entiltled ‘Symbol and Reality: the Embodiment of the Divine in the Sacred Images of India’.
 I also have a postgraduate degree in Education, and was an academic writer for ten years, publishing a number of papers exploring the implications of complexity/ dynamic systems theories for research in the Social Sciences.

 I became a full-time image-maker in 2008.
 I also dance and play music.

 In 2013 I had a solo show, Wild Life.
 There were 55 paintings, interspersed with poems by Em Strang and Jamie Reaser.
 Rachel Amey wrote a performance piece for the show and performed it twice a day.
 I did live sandpainting, and invited my visitors to do it too.
 In 2017 some students from Stirling University made a video about my work.

-There are far too many images on this site.
-But as I've chosen not to become involved with either commercial galleries or funding bodies, this site is currently the only place where it's possible to get a sense of what I've been doing.
-My images are also available as cards at Summerhall.
+As I've chosen not to become involved with either commercial galleries or funding bodies, this site is currently the only place where it's possible to see what I've been doing.
+Before Covid my images were available as cards at Summerhall.
 Now you can only buy them at Cahoots in Portobello and in my Etsy shop.